Last Updated on

-Now you know what alt text is used for, how do you write a good piece of alt text?
+Now you know what alt text is used for, how do you write a good piece of alt text on Instagram?

-Alt text is one of the easier pieces of content you’ll ever have to write!
+Alt text is one of the easiest pieces of content you’ll ever have to write!

 Simply describe the image at hand.
 If you were to close your eyes, what could you write that would sum up your image?

 Let’s practice using this photo: